sbeuret/ADAProject_Bacsa_Beuret_Santarelli/README.md

 Please go to the readme of the project

-Kiran Bacsa \n
+Kiran Bacsa

-Samuel Beuret \n
+Samuel Beuret

-Valentine Santarelli \n
+Valentine Santarelli